rbms-bsc/DCRMR/_pages/Ppdm/Manufacture-statement.md

 <a name="5.29.33.1">5.29.33.1</a> If the resource bears only a statement relating to manufacture or multiple such statements, generally assume the manufacturer to also be functioning as publisher.
 Treat the statement as a [Publication statement](/DCRMR/ppdm/Publication-statement/).

-## 5.29.34 Statements relating to publication, distribution, etc. and to manufacture
+## 5.29.34 Statements relating to publication and to distribution or manufacture

 <a name="5.29.34.1">5.29.34.1</a> If the resource bears statements relating both to publication and to distribution or manufacture, determine whether or not the statements are grammatically separable.

 <a name="5.29.34.2">5.29.34.2</a> If a manufacture statement is grammatically separable, treat the statement as a manufacture statement.

-<a name="5.29.34.3">5.29.34.3</a> If grammatically inseparable, transcribe them as a [Publication statement](/DCRMR/ppdm/Publication-statement/).
+<a name="5.29.34.3">5.29.34.3</a> If grammatically inseparable, transcribe it as a [Publication statement](/DCRMR/ppdm/Publication-statement/).

 >Example:
 ><CITE>London : Printed for the author, and published by J. Bew, Pater-Noster-Row, MDCCLXXIX</CITE>